A guide to recycling your waste

 The blue/green bag

-Valorlux collects a big bulk of recyclable household waste in the blue or green bags which you can order online or pick up at your commune.
+Valorlux collects a big bulk of recyclable household waste in the blue or green bags which you can order online or pick up at your commune, train stations and even some supermarkets.
+The commune of Kehlen is currently trialling the use of blue/green bags for public bins in 32 places.

 What can go in the bag?

-Plastic pots, cups and trays, and plastic packaging (such as those used on bottled water packs) in addition to plastic bags.
-Plastic bottles, including ones containing detergent or shampoo, metal packaging (including food trays used for cat food), tins, cans, metal screw tops and jar lids and plastic corks.
+Plastic pots (including yoghurt pots and butter containers), cups and trays, and plastic packaging (such as those used on bottled water packs) in addition to plastic bags.
+Plastic bottles, including ones containing detergent or shampoo, metal packaging (including food trays used for cat food), tins, cans, metal screw tops, jar lids and plastic corks.

 You can even include the metal casing for tea light candles and beverage cartons.
 You should make sure items are empty of food stuff and clean of an residue.
 Crush cans, and beverage cartons.